Unsure how to start writing key messages?

 “Key messages should be factual and genuinely reflective of of the brand/product.
 Never use hyperbole!”

-Listen to the full episode for more tips and insight on crafting key messages
+Listen to the full episode on The PR Pod podcast for more tips and insight on crafting key messages.
+You'll also find this episode on your fave podcast players, just search "The PR Pod".

 WHAT SHOULD YOU KEEP IN MIND WHEN WRITING THEM?